Do I need to include speed work for my first half marathon?

 How do I run my half marathon at my best pace

 You need to determine your projected or estimated half marathon running pace.
 This is a simple formula that takes the average of your last 3 5k chip times.
 You will then have an estimated half marathon pace based on your current fitness level.
 I have a free half marathon pace predictor you can get by clicking here.

 After you get your average pace predictor you want to run your mid-week or longest base mile run at or near your predicted half marathon pace.
 The days prior to and after this near half marathon pace can be run at an easy or medium pace.
 An easy pace is simply being able to have a conversation with someone and speak close to full sentences.
 A medium pace you could still have a conversation with someone but you would speak in shorter sentences and there might be a pause between conversation to breathe.

 If this is your first half marathon DO NOT run your long run at half marathon pace unless you are in elite uber fitness shape.
 This is a quick way to derail your efforts in a half marathon training cycle.
 Your long run is going to help build your overall aerobic capacity and allow your glycogen stores to increase while making your body more efficient at burning your stored energy.

 When to include speedwork?

 If you’ve already been running a while, and are used to logging 20+ miles a week then including speedwork would be ok.
 I discourage new runners from working on speedwork in order to complete a half marathon.
-Obviously, if your old school runner that is getting back into the game then you are already mentally used to the physical and mental stress that speedwork involves.
-Also, the recovery time required for speedwork for a new beginner could be extended by a day or so which could interrupt your trainining schedule.
+Obviously, if your old school runner is getting back into the game then you are already mentally used to the physical and mental stress that speedwork involves.
+Also, the recovery time required for speedwork for a new beginner could be extended by a day or so which could interrupt your training schedule.

 If you don’t plan on running the entire half marathon or you simply plan on walking the entire race I have FREE training schedules that show you how to train on a weekly basis.
 To access these free training schedules click here